TERMS & CONDITIONS

 "Specification" Any technical or other description (whether as to quantity, quality, price, weight or otherwise) of the Goods or Services shown or referred to in the Contract and any performance schedules and/or other characteristics and details contained, mentioned or referred to therein or prepared in accordance therewith.

 b.
-The Company is Registered in England and Wales under company number 09347010 and with our registered office: c/o MCPWH, 5th Floor, Telecom House, 125 Preston Road, Brighton, East Sussex BN1 6AF.
-Our main trading address is: Wittas House, Station Lance, Witney, Oxfordshire OX28 4BH.
+The Company is Registered in England and Wales under company number 09347010 and with our registered office: 5th Floor, Telecom House, 125 Preston Road, Brighton, East Sussex BN1 6AF.
+Our main trading address is: 30a Upper High Street, Thame, Oxfordshire OX9 3EX.
 Our VAT number is: GB 207 7425 14

 2. YOUR STATUS